Lee Donghae: 2017–present: Returning to Super Junior and Super Junior Promotions

-In 2017, Donghae and Eunhyuk announced their comeback as the duo group Super Junior D&E in Japan, where they would kick off a series of monthly release of Japanese singles where they will be releasing one song every month starting November 2017, and by sometime later 2018, compile all the released singles into a full Japanese album.
-On November 29, they released the first Japanese single of the series, titled "Here We Are".
-One month later, on December 26, D&E released the second Japanese single titled "You don't go".
-On January 31, 2018, SUPER JUNIOR-D&E released the third Japanese single titled "If You", written and composed by Donghae.
-On February 28, 2018, SUPER JUNIOR-D&E's released the fourth Japanese single titled "Circus".
-On March 28, 2018, the duo continued their ongoing Japanese series, the fifth single, titled "Lose It ".
+In 2017, Donghae and Eunhyuk announced their comeback as the duo group Super Junior-D&E in Japan, where they would kick off a series of monthly release of Japanese singles by releasing one song every month starting November 2017, and by sometime later 2018, compile all the released singles into a full Japanese album.
+On November 29, they released the first Japanese single of the series, titled "Here We Are."
+One month later, on December 26, D&E released the second Japanese single titled "You don't go."
+On January 31, 2018, Super Junior-D&E released the third Japanese single titled "If You," written and composed by Donghae.
+On February 28, 2018, Super Junior-D&E's released the fourth Japanese single titled "Circus."
+On March 28, 2018, the duo continued their ongoing Japanese series, the fifth single, titled "Lose It."
 The music video was released in 3 episodes.
 The episodes were released on March 28, 2018, March 30, 2018, and April 1, 2018.
 On April 2, 2018, the full version of the music video was later released.

-In December 2017, Donghae collaborated with Cadillac, where Donghae co-written lyrics and composed "Perfect" soundtrack for Cadillac.
+In December 2017, Donghae collaborated with Cadillac for the promotional single "Perfect", which he also co-wrote.

-Due to the success of SJ Returns, in January 2018, Donghae and his fellow Super Junior members started a new variety program Super TV in which varied entertainment formats are re-created and twisted in Super Junior's own way.
+Due to the success of SJ Returns, in January 2018, Donghae and his fellow Super Junior members started a new variety program Super Junior's Super TV in which varied entertainment formats are re-created and twisted in Super Junior's own way.
 The first season was released with 12 episodes where Donghae gained the nickname '0-hae' due to his lack of variety skills.

+In October 2022, Donghae was cast opposite Song Ha-yoon in the Genie TV romantic comedy series Oh!
+Youngsim, his first acting role since 2014.

+On July 14, 2023, it was announced that Donghae, with his fellow band members Eunhyuk and Kyuhyun, had decided not to renew their contracts with SM, but will continue group activity for Super Junior with SM.

 Personal life

 On September 2, 2015, SM Entertainment announced that Lee Dong-hae would enlist as a conscripted policeman on October 15, 2015.
-Donghae entered through the Nonsan Army Training Center in Chungnam on his birthday.
+Donghae entered through the Nonsan Army Training Center in South Chungcheong Province on his birthday.
 He was discharged on July 14, 2017.